truezoneio/truekyc-docs/docs/customers/customers_create.md

 Some customers may require phone or email verification.
 These are handled by SMS and Email verification modals.

-## Step 5: Completing the Customer Creation
+## Completing the Customer Creation

 After filling out all necessary fields and completing verifications, click submit to finalize the customer creation.
 If successful, the customer will be added to your company.